Ann Lowe: Legacy

 A collection of five of Ann Lowe's designs are held at the Costume Institute at the Metropolitan Museum of Art.
 Three are on display at the Smithsonian Institution's National Museum of African American History and Culture in Washington, DC.
-Several others were included in an exhibition on black fashion at the Museum at the Fashion Institute of Technology in Manhattan in December 2016.
+Several others were included in an exhibition on Black fashion at the Museum at the Fashion Institute of Technology in Manhattan in December 2016.
 A children's book, Fancy Party Gowns: The Story of Ann Cole Lowe written by Deborah Blumenthal was published in 2017.
 Author Piper Huguley wrote a historical fiction novel, By Her Own Design: a novel of Ann Lowe, Fashion Designer to the Social Register, about Lowe's life.
 Her work has been admired by the designer Christian Dior, as well as the famous costumer Edith Head.
-In September 2023, the Winterthur Museum, Garden & Library will exhibit a collection of Ann Lowe's works from the 1920s-1960s.
+From September 2023 – January 2024, the Winterthur Museum, Garden & Library exhibited a collection of Ann Lowe's works from the 1920s–1960s.